dotnet/msbuild-language-service/docs/spec.md

 ### Problem Statement

 MSBuild is a turing-complete build specification language used for all if .NET.
 Traditionally, the lack of tooling has made working with it difficult for most users to make changes to how their projects build. .NET core introduced a more terse syntax for specifying how projects build while removing most boilerplate statements.
-This new sdk-style format is highly sought after by developers of both open and closed source software, but there is no definitive way to migrate to it other than modifying large sets of msbuild files.
+This new sdk-style format is highly sought after by developers of both open and closed source software, but there is no definitive way to migrate to it other than modifying large sets of MSBuild files.
 With the advent of .NET Core, the success of people migrating to this new platform depends on their ability to successfully modify existing projects.

 ### Existing Solutions or Expectations

-There exist several tools that attempt to change the format of msbuild project or provide tooling for them.
+There exist several tools that attempt to change the format of MSBuild projects or provide tooling for them.

 #### Migrators

 - [CsprojToVs2017](https://github.com/hvanbakel/CsprojToVs2017) attempts to migrate your project to the new format using text transformations
-- [ProjectSimplifier](https://github.com/srivatsn/ProjectSimplifier) attempts to use the msbuild evaluation model to move projects to the new format
+- [ProjectSimplifier](https://github.com/srivatsn/ProjectSimplifier) attempts to use the MSBuild evaluation model to move projects to the new format

 #### MSBuild language services